danieljwait/e2ee-messenger/Writeup/README.md

 ### Existing solution – Internet Relay Chat (IRC)

 Internet Relay Chat is an internet protocol created in 1988 to allow group plaintext conversations with channels working on a client-server model or to individuals with private messages using the Direct Client-to-Client protocol (DCC).
-In February 2005, at the height of IRC the largest network – QuakeNet – saw a peak user count of almost a quarter of a million users \[3\].
+In February 2005 at the height of IRC, the largest network – QuakeNet – saw a peak user count of almost a quarter of a million users \[3\].
 This has dramatically reduced since then and is now at an average of 10 thousand users \[4\].
 However, the protocol is still used by some services today as a means of lightweight communication typically attached to a larger service: The Twitch IRC network is responsible for the live chat in a Twitch stream and some games such as Tabletop Simulator, StarCraft, and Unreal Tournament use IRC for their in-game chat.

 <img src="media\image7.png" style="width:5.0199in;height:3.1106in" />

 *Image via [WeeChat.org][]*

-**Networking:**
+**Networking**

-The structure of an IRC network is a spanning tree, in which clients will connect to one of the multiple servers that all share the same state.
-This introduces the first limitation of IRC: the fact that the networks are distributed becomes extremely inefficient with large networks as all the servers need to know about all the other servers, clients and channels every time something happens.
-The second limitation is that if one of the server-server connections was to go down, the network would split in half and many users will appear to have disconnected in what is called a netsplit.
+The structure of an IRC network is a distributed network with a spanning tree topology.
+To connect to the network, clients connect to one of the network’s multiple servers with which it will send and receive all its data from.
+All the servers in the network share the same state so this client-server connection can be used to communicate to any other client.

+This introduces the first limitation of IRC: the distributed network structure gets increasingly inefficient as the network grows.
+This is down to the state sharing between servers.
+Constantly copying data about connected clients, messages and channels is very resource-intensive but required to ensure all clients see the same information.

+The second limitation is that if one of the server-server connections was to go down, the network would become a disconnected network due to the nature of its spanning-tree topology.
+This causes users of one half of the network to see those on the other half as disconnected, and vice versa, in what is called a netsplit.
-**Difference:**

 In my solution, I will use a centralised network.
-This means that I will not have to constantly share state information between servers like in an IRC network so the configuration and maintenance will be easier.
-However, the solution will be limited with scalability as the maximum throughput of the network is limited to the bandwidth of the one machine and the only way to scale up the network is to upgrade the parts in that machine.
+This means that I will not have to constantly share state between servers like in an IRC network meaning easier configuration and maintenance.
+This also removes the problem of netsplits but introduces a single point of failure.

+However, the solution will be limited with scalability as the maximum throughput of the network is limited to the bandwidth of one machine.
+This also means the only way to scale up the network is to upgrade the parts in that one machine.

-**Group Messaging:**
+**Group Messaging**

-To access IRC channels, users must first install an IRC client and select the domain name for the network they want to connect to.
-Once connected they will have to choose a display name.
-This is because users do not need to register to use IRC, only supply a short identifier in the form of a nickname.
-Finally, once they join a network’s channel, the network’s server they are connected to will relay all the messages they send to all the other users connected to the channel, and vice versa.
+To access channels, users must install an IRC client and select the network they want to connect to.
+Once connected they choose a display name (nickname) which is shown to all other users when they send a message.
+A nickname is needed to be supplied on every connect because users do not need to register to use IRC.
+This does, however, introduce the chance of nickname collisions where multiple people have or want the same name.
+Nickname collisions are especially common when joining two networks after a netsplit as there was no way to tell if a nickname was being used in the other half of the network.
+Finally, once they join a channel, the server they are connected to relays (hence Internet Relay Chat) all the messages they send to the channel to all the other connected users, and vice versa.

-**Difference:**

-In my solution, I will require users to register before they can use the program.
-This will help to prevent the nickname collisions which occurred with IRC where multiple people had/wanted the same nickname.
-This will ensure the all the messages are sent to the correct users and data validation can be used to make sure no two people accidentally share an identifier.
+In my solution, I will require users to register accounts before they can use the program.
+This will prevent nickname collisions and means that users do not need to enter a nickname upon each connection.
+The more concrete connection between nickname and user will also reduce confusion in users as there will be less chance of mistaken identity.
+Secondly, I will also use a server to relay messages as both my solution and IRC are using a client-server model.

-**Offline Messages:**
+**Offline Messages**

-Some IRC networks support bouncers that enable offline messages, these are daemons on a server that act as a proxy for the client.
-When a client connects to a bouncer, the bouncer simply relays all the traffic to and from the server.
-However, in the event the client disconnects, the bouncer can store the messages that the client would have received if they were still connected.
+Some IRC networks offline messages via “bouncers”, these are daemons on a server that act as a proxy for the client.
+When a client is connected to the bouncer, the bouncer simply relays all the traffic to and from the server.
+However, in the event the client disconnects, the bouncer stores the messages that the client would have received if they were still connected.
 These will then be sent to the client once they reconnect.

-A similar implementation for offline messages is having a client run on an always-on server to which users connect to via SSH for their session.
+A similar implementation for offline messages is having an IRC client run on an always-on server to which users connect to via SSH for their session.
 This also allows users who do not have an IRC client installed to connect.

-**Part I can add to my solution:**

 In my solution, I could include a way of archiving messages for users when they are not online.
 This could be implemented in a similar way to the bouncer where if the server detects that the client is no longer connected it will reroute the messages to a daemon.
 However, I will need to find a way of securely storing the user’s messages as security is a focus point of the solution.

 **Typical Client User Interface:**

-The layout of the UI for many IRC clients is the following: channels on the left, a nickname list on the right and the chat in the middle (this has become a common chat program layout as can be seen in Discord’s GUI in the section prior).
-In the past and in addition to standalone programs, Opera came with an IRC client attached to Opera Mail and there was an IRC client for Firefox called ChatZilla.
-This proved that IRC was a very lightweight protocol with not many needs besides a socket to run off.
+The UI for many IRC clients is the following: channels on the left, a nickname list on the right and the chat in the middle (this has become a common messaging program layout as can be seen in Discord’s UI in the section prior).

-**Part I can include in my solution:**
+I will consider using this tried and tested UI format for my solutions; since if users are used to it from other platforms, it will make using my solutions even easier and more natural for them.

+Another form of IRC client is one which is integrated into another program: Opera had a client attached to Opera Mail and Firefox had a client called ChatZilla.
+These differ from those mentioned at the start of the research as these lack the abstraction layer found in these modern integrated use cases and offered users the full IRC experience.
+IRC being used as an add-on to an existing program is testament to IRC being a lightweight protocol with not many needs besides a socket to run off.

-In my solution, I will also try to create a lightweight protocol that only requires a single socket as it is a requirement for my solution to create a lightweight program.
-I also think that sticking to the tried and tested chat program layout shown in many IRC clients will be a good inclusion into my program; since it will make using the program a lot easier for users who have used other chat programs in the past and it seems like an intuitive design for new users.
+In my solution, I will also be trying to create a lightweight protocol that only requires a single socket as it is a requirement from my stakeholders for my solution to be lightweight.

+**Protocol**

+The IRC protocol is all done over ASCII encoded TCP with the structure “\[origin\] \[command\] \[parameters\]”.
+An example of a message would be “:daniel!test.domain.org PRIVMSG \#channel1 :This is a test”.
+The origin is formatted “:\[nickname\]!\[server\]” and is not in the message when it is sent, instead it is prepended by the server relaying the message.
+Commands can be either a word or a 3-digit value if it is a response from the server.
+Lastly, the parameters are all separated by a space except for the last which can be prefixed with a colon.
+Prefixing the last parameter with a colon means that all characters past the colon, including spaces, are part of the parameter.
+This allows parameters such as message bodies to contain spaces in them.

+In my solution, I will also use a text-based protocol over TCP.
+However, I will use the more common UTF-8 encoding.
+I will consider using the same origin, command, parameters format for messages although instead of the final parameter’s colon, wrapping in speech marks sounds like a better method as it allows messages to have multiple parameters which contain spaces and removes some of the ambiguity.

 ## Stakeholders